 A licensed physician administers the stem cells intravenously (IV).

-Below is an example of a typical cerebral palsy schedule.
-An investigative protocol for CP will be submitted soon to the National Committee for review.
+Below is an example of a typical cerebral palsy investigational treatment schedule.
+An investigative clinical protocol for CP will be submitted to the National Committee for review soon.

 - (Monday – Friday): 1 week